Gap Years Emerge in the U.S.

 In the late 1990s, Harvard University sparked interest in Gap Years by suggesting in its admission letters that accepted students consider deferring the start of college for a year.
 Harvard admission officers made the case for Gap Years in an essay that is frequently cited titled “Time Out or Burn Out for the Next Generation” originally published in 2000, based on their observations of applicants over many years.

 In the early 2000s, there were still only a handful of students in the U.S. taking Gap Years.
 Over the last 5-10 years, however, a number of factors have combined to increase awareness of Gap Years and the number of students choosing this option:

-- Leaders such as Karl Haigler, Bob Clagett and others began to collect and publish data on the benefits of Gap Years, which began to create a more positive view of Gap Year benefits
+- Leaders such as Karl Haigler, Bob Clagett and others began to collect and publish data on Gap Years, which created a more positive view of Gap Year benefits

 - A circuit of Gap Year “fairs” began which helped to introduce a generation of students and educators to the idea of waiting a year before starting college

 - In 2016, President Obama’s daughter Malia elected to take a Gap Year before attending college leading to a surge of media attention and public interest in Gap Years

 - The first industry group was formed called the American Gap Association to create program standards and advocate for Gap Years